-SARC is seeking student volunteers for our Peer Advocacy Program.
-This program is an excellent opportunity to be involved and create positive change on our campus.
-You can also learn valuable skills in crisis intervention and advocacy.
+- Peer Advocacy Program - This program is an excellent opportunity to get involved and create positive change on our campus.
+You’ll learn valuable skills in crisis intervention and advocacy.

 International Dating 101: SARC staff and advocates discussed the customs and courtesies of dating in the United States with international students.
 While the focus was on international students, this seminar is open to all students.
 We plan to continue this event, and welcome input from students from all countries!